oasis-tcs/openc2-jadn/outline.md

 required to stipulate how a system uses a particular type of platform.

 Information is *what* needs to be communicated between applications, and data is *how* that information is represented when communicating.
-More formally, information theory defines information as the unexpected data or "entropy" contained in a message.
-When information is serialized for transmission in a canonical format, the additional data used for purposes such as text conversion, delimiting and framing contains no entropy because it is known a priori.
+More formally, information is the unexpected data, or "entropy", contained in a message.
+When information is serialized for transmission in a canonical format, the additional data used for purposes such as text conversion, delimiting, and framing contains no entropy because it is known a priori.
 If the serialization is non-canonical, any additional entropy introduced into the data during serialization (e.g., whitespace) is discarded on deserialization.

 For example, in an IM an IPv4 address [RFC791] is a 32 bit value because it contains 32 bits of information that applications care about.
 Different DMs define how an IPv4 address is serialized, for example:
-* IPv4 Dotted Octet Format [TEXTREP] contained in a JSON string: "192.168.141.240" (17 bytes / 136 bits of data).
+* IPv4 Dotted Octet Format [TEXTREP] contained in a JSON string: "192.168.141.240" (17 bytes / 136 bits).
 * Hex value contained in a JSON string: "C0A88DF0" (10 bytes / 80 bits)
 * CBOR byte string: 0x44c0a88df0 (5 bytes / 40 bits).

-The serialized data is different when using different DMs, but these example instances represent the same 32 bit information value.
+The serialized data is different when using different DMs, but the 32 bit information value represented by these data examples is the same.

 ## 2. JADN Types